raghavsinghal1012/Realtime-Car-Parking-Slot-Finder/README.md

 ## How to run the Project
-1. Download both folders from above and save them in your system.
+1. Download "parking side view camera" and "parking bird eye view camera" folders from above and save them in your system.
 2. Download Python 3.7 or above in your system.
 ### Side Camera view
 1. Create a virtual environment in the folder "parking side view camera"